Covid 19 coronavirus lockdown: Auckland Mayor Phil Goff on extension - 'Do not panic buy'

 There are 30 active cases connected to the recent outbreak.
 Two new confirmed cases are in Tokoroa, the rest in Auckland.

-Members of the cluster have travelled to Rotorua, Taupo and Morrinsville.
+Members of the cluster have travelled to Rotorua, Taupō and Morrinsville.

 Letter to ministers